billrobertson42/derby2pg/README.md

 ## Run the program

 The program is run from the terminal or command prompt.
-For example:

     java -jar derby2pg.jar outfile-name jdbc-url schema-name include-data [tables to exclude]

 Arguments

 * `outfile-name` The name of the output file to generate. e.g. "output.sql"
-* `jdbc-url` The jdbc url to connect to the database to export
+* `jdbc-url` The jdbc url to use to connect to the Derby database to export
 * `schema-name` The name of the schema in the Derby database to export.
-Must match the case of the schema in the database, which is usually upper case.
+Must exactly match the case of the schema in the database, which is usually upper case.
-* `include-data` Must be "true" or "false" If true, it will generate copy statements for the data in exported tables.
+* `include-data` Must be either `true` or `false` If `true`, the program will generate copy statements for the data in exported tables.
 * [tables to exclude] *optional* list of tables to ignore by the exported.
 Must match the case name of the table in the database, which is usually upper case.

 Example